Putnam Park Wildflowers

 Origin (native, introduced, invasive): Native

-Status (common, uncommon, threatened, rare): Only observed in one location in Putnam Park.
+Status (common, uncommon, threatened, rare): Common.

 Bloom time (typical): June to August